danielauener/wptoots-community/README.md

 #### Removing a Rule.

- Only Kris Nóva can remove a rule at this time.
+ Only Daniel (@daniel@wptoots.social) can remove a rule at this time.

 ### Dealing with Trolls, being targeted, and doxxing.